Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Main Results

 for any given $\epsilon>0$, then $M(x;m)=(\mu_m+o(1))B(x)^{\frac{m}{2}}$ for every fixed $m\in\N$. \end{thm}

-Note that the theorem of Delange and Halberstam \cite[Theorem 1]{DH} corresponds to the case $\alpha\equiv1$.
 The proof of Theorem \ref{thmWeightedDH}, which we shall only outline, is based on the proofs of Theorem \ref{thmMT2} and \cite[Theorem 1]{DH}.
-We shall also obtain as a corollary the following analogue of the Kubilius--Shapiro theorem \cite[Theorems A, C]{Sha}.
+We shall also obtain as a corollary the following analogue of the Kubilius--Shapiro theorem \cite[Theorem C]{Sha}.

 \begin{cor} Under the notation and hypotheses in Theorem \ref{thmWeightedDH}, we have